lostfleetdev/quantimize/README.md

 # quantimize

+## init
+1. start with setting up the venv using python venv to env
+2. install requirements.txt
+3. start using `main.py`

 ## current progress
 cli tool can download a specific map and save it as graphml dataset and list current catalog